 Do not leave valuables unattended in public, even at university or in common areas such as computer suites or the library.

-In France, it is mandatory to carry photo identification with you at all times.
-Your Carte Vitale or driving licence are sufficient, or your passport, if you have no other type of ID.
-However, it is a good idea to keep photocopies of your passport and other documents separately, in case of loss.
-Keep a digital copy of your passport, proof of accommodation, proof of study in France in your computer or in the cloud.
+You may find it useful to carry some sort of identification with you when you go out.
+However, you do not need to carry important documents, for example your passport (and BRP for UK students).
+Instead, keep them safe.
+It is a good idea to keep photocopies of your passport (and BRP) and other documents separately, in case of loss.